 The Commonwealth has received federal grants for specific purposes that are subject to review and audit by the grantor agencies.
-Claims against these generally conditional resources are compliance with the terms and conditions of grant agreements and applicable federal regulations, including the expenditure of resources for allowable purposes.
+Claims against these resources are generally conditional upon compliance with the terms and conditions of grant agreements and applicable federal regulations, including the expenditure of resources for allowable purposes.
 Any disallowance resulting from a federal audit may become a liability of the Commonwealth.